marketconnect/app-policies/poteu/index.md

 **Privacy Policy**

 **Last Updated:** July 19, 2025

 **1. Introduction**
-Welcome to the regulatory reference applications for Android developed by Bogachenko Ivan (the "Developer").
-This Privacy Policy applies to all applications published by the Developer, including but not limited to "ПОТЭЭ-903н-2022", "782н", and "ПТЭЭП" (collectively, the "App" or "Apps").
+This Privacy Policy outlines the practices for applications developed by **b8o** (the “Developer”).
+This policy applies to all applications published by the Developer, including but not limited to “ПОТЭЭ-903н-2022”, “782н”, and “ПТЭЭП” (collectively, the “App” or “Apps”).
 The Developer is committed to protecting your privacy.

 **2. Disclaimer and Source of Information**
 It is crucial to understand the following: